 While no one wants to have to totally avoid certain foods, sometimes it is necessary.
 Following these guidelines will help you to achieve the look you are going for faster and with less pain.
 The types of foods that you should avoid include four main categories: hard foods, chewy foods, sticky foods, and foods you have to bit into.

+Hard foods can break brackets and bend wires.
+This can sometimes cause pain, especially if you wind up with a sharp edge or a wire poking your mouth.
 Even without pain, these problems mean that your braces are not doing the job that they are supposed to do and therefore, you may need to wear them longer to make up for lost time.
 Hard foods you will need to avoid, include popcorn, nuts, hard taco shells or chips, pretzels, hard cookies, some raw vegetables, whole frets, bread’s with a hard outer crust, and pizza crusts.

 The good news is that some of these foods can be altered so that they are acceptable.
 For example, raw vegetables can be steamed until softened.
 Similarly, hard cookies can be dipped in milk and softened.
 In addition, whole fruits such as apples can be eaten if they are first cut into thin slices or bite sized pieces.
 As for pizza, you can eat everything but the hard crust, so it’s not all bad.

-Sticky foods can really stick to all dental work and can be difficult to clean off.
+Sticky foods can really stick to all dental braces and can be difficult to clean off.
 Things like bubble gum, chewy candies, gummy candies, and fruit roll ups are generally not good choices.
 You will spend quite a bit of time pulling bits of these foods off of your dental appliances, and the amount of work it entails is generally just not worth the extreme effort.
 In addition, chewy foods can bend wires and even pull brackets loose.